ControlxFreak/XmasLootBox/README.md

 Welcome to the 2022 Discord Christmas NFT Loot Box Advent Calendar!

 Every day in the month of December, users will be able to interact with the Discord bot to claim a special gift, a completely unique (and real) NFT that will be minted to the Ethereum Goerli testnet and be placed in your very own Ethereum wallet!
-Every gift's artwork will be procedurally generated and created by an AI program ([Dalle-2](https://openai.com/dall-e-2/)) that translates natural language text into images.
+Every gift's artwork will be procedurally generated and created by an AI program (Dalle-2) that translates natural language text into images.
-Each NFT will be randomly generated with different atributes and rarity levels.
+Each NFT will be randomly generated with different attributes and rarity levels.
-Attributes include a variety of subjects, hats, eyes, scarfs, and backgrounds!
+Attributes include a variety of subjects, hats, eyes, scarfs, and backgrounds.
-With over 1,249,248 possiblities, there is sure to be something for everyone!
+With over 1,249,248 possibilities, there is sure to be something for everyone!

 There are 7 Rarity Levels (listed in order of increasing rarity):